One area of therapy that tends to cause me a great deal of emotional struggle

 Good luck in assessing for opportunities to empower.

-- Daniels, LSCSW, Jill L. Employed by Healthcare Training Institute to research and write the article Setting the Boundary between Empowerment and Enabling.
+- Daniels, Jill L. (2005).
+Employed by Healthcare Training Institute to research and write the article Setting the Boundary between Empowerment and Enabling.

 Reflection Exercise Explanation